sysbio-cnb/COPICK/README.md

 Information about both implementations can be found inside each respective folder.

+# Reference manuscript

+This project is also presented and explained in a formal published manuscript in BioArxiv: XXXXX

+If you want to cite this work, use the following reference: xxxx xxxx xxxx

 # Contact

 Questions and suggestions are welcome.
 Feel free to contact us on david.rodriguez@cnb.csic.es